University of Florida / IFAS Florida Medical Entomology Laboratory Advanced Mosquito Identification and Certification

 Application and Registration

-To apply for the FMEL Advanced Mosquito Identification and Certification Course (Non-UF affiliated persons including mosquito control, military, international scholars and others) must download and complete the Application Document (MS Word) for the year that you wish to attend.
+Other persons wishing to attend the FMEL Advanced Mosquito Identification and Certification Course (Non-UF affiliated persons including mosquito control, military, international scholars and others) must download and complete the Application Document (MS Word) for the year that you wish to attend.
 Applications are only accepted October 1 – 31 each year.
 Applications submitted outside of this period will not be accepted.
 No advanced registration is permitted.
 No waiting lists are available.
 Acceptance will be communicated to applicants in November each year.

 Each year the FMEL Advanced Mosquito Identification and Certification Course is held during University of Florida's official spring break week and the week following.
 To determine dates of the course, use Google or other search engine and search for "UF Academic Calendar 20xx-xx" inserting the years that you are interested in.
 Make sure that you are searching for the correct "academic years", which start in fall semester each year.
 For example, if you wish to attend the 2022 course, search for "UF Academic Calendar 2021-2022".

 Classes are held Monday to Friday, 8:30 to 5:00 p.m.

 Many students choose to stay after class, or come back to the classroom after dinner to study in the evenings.

 Students are accepted to the course in two broad categories: